nicholas-denis/ppi-testing/README.md

 Too many plot types to specify, use example.yaml as a reference.
 The way plotting is run is that first, main.py will run the experiment and create the results.csv, and a pd_dataframe, which will be sent to plotting functions, each plot under plotting\[plots\] creates a new plot, these plots have their own config, which is relatively straightforward.
 The only important thing to note is that x is the key of the pd_dataframe that you will want to use as plotting x variable (you do not have to in general worry about duplicates, plotting.py calls col.uniques())

+If you have a bunch of data, and want to just rerun the plotting, run plot_only.py, there are two options
+- run python plot_only.py "folder path", it will automatically rerun only the plotting section of the experiment_config